 No, he realized after several minutes.
 She kept getting up, though, proving her will was as formidable as her rage.
 But her reflexes, strength and speed were still too human.

 When he’d learned what he needed to know, he flung her off.
 She landed on the floor with a thud, groaning.
-Then she opened bloodshot eyes to glare at him.
+Then she opened bloodshot eyes.
 They were glowing green, her gaze a mixture of rage, pain, and desperation.

 He’d seen that same desperation earlier.
 Why did she feel it now?
 Did she think he’d go back on his word not to kill her?
 Or was there something else behind that look –

 Silver flashed in her hand.
 In the next instant, agony flared.
-He looked down to see the hilt of her cross dagger embedded in his chest only a few centimeters above his heart.
+He looked down to see the hilt of her cross dagger embedded only a few centimeters above his heart.
 That’s what he got for allowing his concern for her to distract him!